 Emergency Resources for those in Need

-SUNY Orange Emergency Fund: A SUNY Orange student enrolled in a degree program, registered at least half-time (6 credits), and in good academic standing (GPA 2.0 or above) may apply for support from the College’s Emergency Fund.
+- WHO is eligible to apply?
+A SUNY Orange student enrolled in a degree program, registered at least half-time (6 credits), and in good academic standing (GPA 2.0 or above) may apply.